CondeNast/recipe_plugin/README.markdown

 * Fix for repeating dbDelta database error
 * UI Improvement to avoid "placeholder" image in post
+* Recipe links now open in new tabs

 Features that will be added in upcoming versions of the ZipList Recipe Plugin
 -----------------------------------------------------------------------------